-Mixer enforces access control and usage policies (such as authorization, rate limits, quotas, authentication, request tracing) and collects telemetry data from the Envoy proxy and other services.
+Mixer enforces access control and usage policies (such as authorization, rate limits, quotas, authentication, and request tracing) and collects telemetry data from the Envoy proxy and other services.

 Pilot configures the proxies at runtime.
 Pilot provides service discovery for the Envoy sidecars, traffic management capabilities for intelligent routing (for example, A/B tests or canary deployments), and resiliency (timeouts, retries, and circuit breakers).